-Hi friends, I have a question for you today!
-Do you have an area of your home that has been a challenge to style?
-The little wall between our living room windows and sliding glass door has stumped me since we moved in.
-I love an open concept look, but it can be tough to make the breakfast area feel intentional with this layout.
-After many attempts, I am finally happy with this space!
-I thought I would some tips for styling an awkward space in case you have a spot in your home that needs some love.
-I’ll also share the before, after, and all of my sources!
+Do you have an awkward wall, empty corner, or other awkward space that has been a challenge to style?
+The wall space between our living room windows and sliding glass door has stumped me since we moved in.
+I love an open concept look, but it can be tough to make our breakfast nook feel intentional when it is so open.
+After many attempts, I am finally happy with it!
+Today I’m sharing awkward space design tips for adding balance and purpose to your home.

 This post contains affiliate links.
 By clicking a link and making a purchase, you can help support my blog at no additional cost to you!
 To read my policies, click here.

-It seems that a lot it builder basic homes have the same layout with the living room, breakfast area, and kitchen in a row.
+It seems that a lot of builder basic homes have the same layout with the living room, breakfast area, and kitchen in a row.
 Since our breakfast nook doesn’t bump out in the back of the house (this was an upgrade we could have paid for but it wasn’t in our budget), we have a long wall with no definition between spaces.
 Previously, I tried to define this little wall with artwork and a bench or plant, but it still didn’t seem right to me.
-(And let’s just Ignore the two types of curtains in this photo, lol!)
+(Please just ignore the two types of curtains in this photo, lol.)

 I finally realized that the space needed two kinds of definition:

 - Visual: The decor I was using didn’t feel substantial enough, and left the area feeling unbalanced.

 - Functional: The types of decor I was using didn’t suit the space, which needed a purpose.

 I decided to go bigger in terms of scale–which is almost always better in design!–and redefine this space as a drop zone for the back door.
 While I like the look of a stool or plant for a hallway or corner, both felt too small for this wall.
 A narrow console would fill out the space and set a clear intention for it.
 I could also ditch my floor lamp, which always bothered me here, and use a table lamp instead.